GfSE/SpecIF/documentation/05_SpecIF_Web_API.md

 ### Authentication and Authorization

-The SpecIF-WebAPI should implement authorization and athentication technology to restrict the access for some endpoints to realize know-how protection or restrict the access for changing common used data lile data type definition endpoints.
+The SpecIF-WebAPI should implement authorization and authentication technology to restrict the access for some endpoints to realize know-how protection or restrict the access for changing common used data lile data type definition endpoints.

 ### API Key Authentication